German project partners of AlpBioEco

 City of SigmaringenProject lead

 The City of Sigmaringen is located in South-West Germany in Baden-Württemberg, situated on the upper Danube.
-As "Lead Partner" in the EU project AlpBioEco, the city is in charge of the project management and coordination and supports all work packages.
-The 12 project partners are actively supported by the Lead Partner in order to ensure the sustainable implementation of AlpBioEco.
+As "Lead Partner" in the EU project AlpBioEco, the city is in charge of the project management and overall coordination of the project.
+In addition, the City of Sigmaringen is active in all work packages and supports the other 12 project partners to ensure the sustainable implementation of AlpBioEco.

-Thus, Sigmaringen contributed in many different ways to the AlpBioEco project.
-Since the start, as for example with the kick-off meeting of AlpBioEco in Sigmaringen in June 2018, Sigmaringen organised regular meetings with all project partners.
+Thus, the City of Sigmaringen contributed in many different ways to the AlpBioEco project.
+Since the start, as for example with the kick-off meeting of AlpBioEco in Sigmaringen in June 2018, Sigmaringen organised and conducted regular meetings with all project partners.

 Strongly committed to raising awareness of the bioeconomy, the city of Sigmaringen has also represented AlpBioEco at numerous regional, national and international events and have been extensively involved in value chain research.
 For some examples of this work, please read the following news: